Working out from home now and curious about must have equipment for a home gym? Get started with my 10 Home Gym Must Haves!

 A Bosu is a little more of an investment, but it's one of the best things I ever bought for my home gym other than the big equipment.
 It's basically half of a stability ball and can be used for all sorts of exercise.
 You can use it for core exercise, to get more engagement out of lunges and even as a weight.
 It's so versatile and can make you strong.

-It comes with it’s own workout DVD, which is always nice.
-I love this pink version (big surprise!) but it also comes in a more neutral blue.
+It comes with it's own workout DVD, which is always nice.
+I love this pink version (big surprise!) but it also comes in a more neutral blue and a dozen different colors that didn't exist when I bought mine long ago.
 I actually own the blue one, because the pink did not exist when I bought mine.